ANSANJAY/LinuxKernelExportingSymbols/6_module_stacking/readme.md

-**Section 1: Explain the technical concept**

 📘 **Module Stacking in Linux Kernel**:

 Module stacking in the Linux kernel allows for one module to utilize or "stack upon" the functionalities (symbols, functions, variables, etc.) exported by another module.
-Essentially, one module can rely on and use the functions provided by another module, rather than duplicating code.
-This allows for more modular and maintainable kernel code, as features or functionalities can be built incrementally atop existing modules.
+- Essentially, one module can rely on and use the functions provided by another module, rather than duplicating code.
+- This allows for more modular and maintainable kernel code, as features or functionalities can be built incrementally atop existing modules.

 ---

-**Section 2: Technical Interview Questions & Answers**

 ❓ **Question**: Why is module stacking beneficial in the Linux kernel?